DoSomething/chompy/docs/developer_onboarding.md

 ### Rogue

-For the most part, you can use the QA Rogue URL for your development environment: `https://rogue-qa.dosomething.org`
+For the most part, you should use the Development Rogue URL for your development environment: `http://rogue.test`

 To gain access to an ID and SECRET, you will need to have the proper permissions set on your DoSomething account.
 Let a developer on the team know if you are unable to access [Aurora (QA)](https://aurora-qa.dosomething.org/clients).